honojs/middleware/packages/zod-openapi/README.md

 Two things behave differently for schemas from other libraries:

 - **`app.doc()` and OpenAPI 3.0.** A library is allowed to throw for a JSON Schema target it does not implement, and ArkType implements only the drafts.
-Those schemas fall back to `draft-07`, which OpenAPI 3.0 is close to but not identical with, so constructs 3.0 lacks pass through unconverted. `app.doc31()` needs no fallback, since OpenAPI 3.1 already is `draft-2020-12`.
+By default those schemas fall back to `draft-07`, which OpenAPI 3.0 is close to but not identical with, so constructs 3.0 lacks pass through unconverted.
+Set `jsonSchemaTargets` (on the app or per `getOpenAPIDocument` / `doc` call) to pick the dialect yourself — e.g. `{ '3.0': ['draft-07'] }` for ArkType. `app.doc31()` needs no fallback, since OpenAPI 3.1 already is `draft-2020-12`.
 - **Validation hooks.** `result.error` is a `ZodError` for Zod schemas but an array of Standard Schema issues for other libraries, while the `Hook` type still calls it a `ZodError`.

 ## References